aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to XLTX or Online App" h2="Export DOCM to XLTX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOCM file to XLTX format for further processing.
+This is especially true when dealing with documents that contain complex formatting, such as tables, images, and charts.

+<h2>How Aspose.Total Helps for DOCM to XLTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert DOCM to XLTX.

- You can include DOCM to XLTX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+The Aspose.Words for C++ API provides a feature-rich and easy to use document manipulation and conversion API.
+It can be used to export DOCM to HTML, which can then be converted to XLTX using the Aspose.Cells for C++ API.
+The Aspose.Cells for C++ API provides a powerful set of features for working with spreadsheets, including the ability to convert HTML to XLTX.

+Both APIs are included in the Aspose.Total for C++ package, which makes it easy to access the full range of features offered by both APIs.
+With Aspose.Total for C++, developers can quickly and easily convert DOCM to XLTX, as well as other document formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}